-Ghosts, ghouls, witches and wizards will appear on streets tonight for haunted Halloween festivities.
+Ghosts, ghouls, witches and wizards will appear on streets this weekend for haunted Halloween festivities.

 It’s actually an ancient tradition with European heritage dating back thousands of years.